d8v3h31n/peg-multimarkdown-x/README.markdown

 ## Windows ##

 The easiest way to get peg-multimarkdown running on Windows is to download the precompiled binary from the [downloads] page.
-I am not quite sure where the dll files should go on windows, so for now just put all three files in the same directory somewhere in your path.
-If someone knows an easy way to package these into an installer - let me know.
+Theres a bat file you can run that will move the included dll files to the proper location (`C:\WINDOWS\system32`).
+If there's an easy way to make a proper installer, I am open to the idea, but only if it's pretty easy to do (preferably from the command line!)

 If you want to compile this yourself, you do it in the same way that you would install peg-markdown for Windows.
 The instructions are on the [peg-markdown]